 - Vendor and product manufacturer

-Landlords know that they are viewed as "deep pockets" by potential claimants who may be injured on premises occupied by tenants.
+Landlords know that they are viewed as "deep pockets" by potential claimants.
 Thus, your lease will probably require you to include your landlord as an additional insured under your general liability policy.

 Auto Liability Coverage

-The requirements for coverage an additional insured under auto liability insurance are the same as those that apply to general liability.
-The person or entity seeking coverage must have a business relationship with the named insured (policyholder).
-He or she must also face a risk of third-party lawsuits as a result of negligence committed by the named insured.
+The requirements for additional insured under auto liability insurance are the same as those for general liability.
+The party seeking coverage must have a business relationship with the named insured (policyholder) and face a risk of third-party lawsuits as a result of negligence committed by the named insured.

-Premier Properties could be held vicariously liable for injuries sustained by a third party in an auto accident caused by a Luxury Landscaping employee.
-Premier could be liable if, say, the accident occurred while a landscaping employee was running an errand on Paul's behalf.
-To protect his company, Paul ensures that Luxury Landscaping has purchased auto liability coverage under a standard commercial auto policy.
+For example, Busy Builders, a general contractor, hires Luxury Landscaping to plant new gardens at a medical complex Busy is refurbishing.
+Busy's owners know that under certain circumstances, Busy could be held vicariously liable for injuries sustained by a third party in an auto accident caused by a Luxury Landscaping employee.
+Busy could be responsible if, say, the accident occurred while a landscaping employee was running an errand on Paul's behalf.
+To protect the general contractor, Busy Builders' owners ensure that Luxury Landscaping has purchased auto liability coverage under a business auto policy.

 To qualify as an insured under another party's property policy, a person or entity must have an insurable interest in property covered by the policy.
-For example, suppose that you operate a business in a building you lease from Premier Properties.
-The lease requires you (the lessee) to insure the building under a commercial property policy.
-Because Premier owns the building, it has an insurable interest in it.
-Thus, your lease requires you to list Premier Properties as an additional insured under your policy.
+For example, suppose you operate a restaurant in a building you lease from Red-Letter Realty.
+The lease requires you to insure the building under a commercial property policy that includes Red-Letter Realty (the owner) as an additional insured.

 Scope of Coverage

 The coverage afforded to additional insureds is usually limited in some manner.
-The limitations that apply may be described in an endorsement or in the policy itself.
+The applicable limitations may be described in an endorsement or in the policy itself.

-An additional insured is usually covered under a liability policy only for claims that arise out of certain activities or operations performed on its behalf by the policyholder.
-For instance, a general contractor is an insured under a subcontractor's policy only for claims that arise from work performed on by the subcontractor on the the general contractor's behalf.
+With regard to liability coverage, an additional insured is usually covered only for claims that arise out of the work or operations the named insured is performing on the additional insured's behalf.
+This means that a general contractor is an insured under a subcontractor's policy only for claims that arise from work performed by the subcontractor on the the general contractor's behalf.
 Likewise, a landlord is generally covered under a tenant's liability policy only for claims that arise from the tenant's use of the leased premises.

 Under a property policy, an additional insured is covered only for its insurable interest in a specific piece of property.
-Premier Properties (in the previous example) is covered under your property policy for its ownership interest in the building.
+Red-Letter Realty (in the previous example) is covered under your property policy for its ownership interest in the building.
 It is not an insured with regard to any other property covered by the policy, such as contents that belong to you.

 Article edited by Marianne Bonner